-Observed ~AEP of Rainfall flood Consequence / Impact at Tatura Refer to FloodZoom and to maps at Appendix F Action Actions may include (but not limited to) evacuation, closure of roads, sandbagging, issue of warnings and who is responsible for masonry or brick buildings It is important that sand and sandbags are delivered to Tatura and made available to residents as soon as possible after it becomes apparent that flooding is likely.
-Sandbags are only likely to be efficient for masonry or brick buildings on a concrete slab.
-All others should concentrate on lifting furniture and other valuables.
-Consider how best to assist nursing staff attend the Tatura Public Hospital and Parkvilla Aged Care Facility in Hunter Street if flooding more severe than 10 year ARI is considered likely.
+Observed Rainfall -AEP of flood Consequence / Impact at Tatura Refer to FloodZoom and to maps at Appendix F Action Actions may include (but not limited to) evacuation, closure of roads, sandbagging, issue of warnings and who is responsible for masonry or brick buildings andbags are delivered to Tatura and made available to residents as soon as possible a on a concrete slab.
+All others should concentrate on lifting furniture and other valuable iraing staff attend the Tatura Public Hospital and Parkvilla Aged Care Facility in Hunter the Mosquito Depre card.
+Rainfall repo Castle Creek at Arc appropriate flood in ession and throu ried from the Ta cadia gauge - av aundation map r RD.

-USING THIS INTELLIGENCE CARD.
 The observed rainfall range and duration is provided as a guide only.
-Greater depths of rainfall over a shorter period may also lead to rises and possible flooding along the Mosquito Depression and through Tatura.
-While heavy short duration rainfall may lead to localised flash stormwater flooding within Tatura, the consequences of that are not detailed in this intelligence card.
-Rainfall reported from the Tatura AWS (available from the BoM website at 30 minute intervals and occasionally more frequently and also from FloodZoom) or from local gauges (or perhaps from the Castle Creek at Arcadia gauge - available from the BoM website and FloodZoom)) will provide near real-time data for use herein in order to determine the approximate flood severity.
-Consider the appropriate flood inundation map remembering that water will rise slowly and travel slowly.
-Review all consequences and actions in this table, from the first row down to the approximate expected severity of flooding.
-Initiate all actions in a logical sequence.
-Some actions may need to be initiated in an order that is different from their relative placement in this table.

-~50 to 70mm in 24hrs ~55 to 80mm in 36hrs

-<10% AEP (<10yr ARI)

-- · Flow in Mosquito Depression through Tatura. - Heavy local rain resulting in stormwater flooding and / or high flows within the stormwater drainage network. - Manage the penstocks at Lake Bartlett as per the Flood Management Plan. - Periodically check that the 5 electric pumps at the Margaret Street Pumping Station are operating as required and lifting water over the embankment into the Cussen Park Wetland. - Check drainage infrastructure, particularly in vicinity of the railway bypass for blockages and clean out as necessary.
+Greater depart Tatura.
+While heavy short duration rainfall may lead to localised flash stormwater stura AWS (available from the BoM website at 30 minute intervals and occasionally movailable from the BoM website and FloodZoom)) will provide near real-time data for use emembering that water will rise slowly and travel slowly.
+Review all consequences are pical sequence.
+Some actions may need to be initiated in an order that is different from flooding within Tatura, the consequences of that are not detailed in this intelligence are frequently and also from Flood Zoom) or from local gauges (or perhaps from the therein in order to determine the approximate flood severity.
+Consider the discions in this table, from the first row down to the approximate expected severity of ~50 to 70mm in 24hrs ~55 to 80mm in 36hrs <10% AEP (<10yr ARI) Flow in Mosquito Depression through Tatura.
+Heavy local rain resulting in stormwater flooding and / or high flows within the stormwater drainage network.
+Manage the penstocks at Lake Bartlett as per the Flood Management Plan.
+Periodically check that the 5 electric pumps at the Margaret Street Pumping Station are operating as required and lifting water over the embankment into the Cussen Park Wetland.
+Check drainage infrastructure, particularly in vicinity of the railway bypass for blockages and clean out as necessary.
 This could include removing any build-up of soil in the culverts at Gowie St and Hogan St.